William Manson

 William Manson (July 4, 1867 – July 24, 1953) was a Scottish-born accountant, notary public and political figure in British Columbia, Canada.
-He represented Alberni from 1906 to 1907 and Skeena from 1909 to 1915 in the Legislative Assembly of British Columbia as a Conservative.
+He represented Alberni from 1905 to 1907 and Skeena from 1909 to 1915 in the Legislative Assembly of British Columbia as a Conservative.

 He was born in the Shetland Islands, the son of William Manson, and was educated there.
 Manson came to British Columbia in 1887, where he was employed as a clerk in a general store in Comox.
 In 1893, he married Sarah Louise Bennett.
 He served as a school trustee and a member of the town council for Nanaimo, serving as the town's mayor from 1901 to 1904.
-Manson was elected to the assembly in a 1906 by-election held after William Wallace Burns McInnes was named Commissioner of the Yukon.
+Manson was elected to the assembly in a 1905 by-election held after William Wallace Burns McInnes was named Commissioner of the Yukon.
 He was a member of the province's Executive Council from 1906 to 1907, serving as Provincial Secretary and Minister of Education.
-He was defeated by Harlan Carey Brewster when he ran for reelection to the assembly in 1907.
+He was defeated by future Premier Harlan Carey Brewster when he ran for reelection to the assembly in 1907.
+He returned to the Legislature in the 1909 election and served until 1916.
+Between 1915 and 1916, he served as President of the Council and in 1916 he served as Minister of Agriculture.
+Running in the new riding of Prince Rupert, he was defeated in the 1916 provincial election by future Premier Thomas Pattullo.
 He died in 1953.